Installing Heat Recovery System Cost

 However, some units can be installed in domestic settings, and cost between £1,700 and £3,500.

-The cost of installing an MVHR system includes a design process required for the system to function properly.
+The MVHR system cost for a full installation will include a design process required for the system to function properly.
 Therefore, the correct and efficient installation of the MVHR will be dependent on the system's proper design.

 Ducting for a typical 250sqm home will cost around £2,250, depending on the duct used.
 Flexi ducting, semi-rigid plastic, and even galvanised metal are all available in various sizes and qualities.

-The cost of commissioning an MVHR system ranges between £400 and £800.
+The commissioning an MVHR system cost ranges between £400 and £800.

 Supply Total Estimated Cost